scottwwhitman/idiomatic-ruby/README.md

 ### What did we cover?
 <!-- call  out the skills that we have learned -->
-- Returning implicitly is now a thing
+- Returning implicitly is now a thing.
-- Return early and return often
-- Check if a helper method exists before creating one
 - Ruby has **many** built-in methods available to us.
+Check if a helper method exists before creating one.
+- Prefer code that reads like English!

 ### Recommended Resource